FMFI-UK-1-AIN-412/js-fol-parser/README.md

 ### Factories

-Most parsers take a plain object consisting of factory functions that are expected to create representations of syntactic elements recognized by the parser.
+Most parsers take an object whose methods are factory functions that are expected to create representations of syntactic elements recognized by the parser or process them in another application-dependent way.
 The required set of factories depends on the parser.

 The most basic sets consists of factories producing terms:
 ```typescript